stevederico/clockwork/README.md

 #### Opening the App

-This app is not signed with an Apple Developer certificate.
-When you first open it, macOS will show a warning.
-To open it:
+This app is not signed with an Apple Developer certificate. macOS will block it the first time you open it.
+Follow these steps:

-1. **Right-click** (or Control-click) on `clockwork.app`
+1. Double-click `clockwork.app` — macOS will show a warning and refuse to open it
-2. Select **Open** from the menu
+2. Open **System Settings**
-3. Click **Open** in the dialog that appears
+3. Go to **Privacy & Security**

-Alternatively, you can allow it in System Settings:
+4. Scroll down to the bottom — you'll see a message about "clockwork" being blocked

-1. Go to **System Settings → Privacy & Security**
+5. Click **Open Anyway**
-2. Scroll down to find the blocked app message
+6. Click **Open Anyway** again in the confirmation dialog
-3. Click **Open Anyway**
+7. Enter your password when prompted

 ### Build from Source